AnneKDesler/annekdesler.github.io/index.markdown

 </center>
 </figure>

-Diving deeper by plotting each drug arrest incident as seen in figure 3 gives an even more detailed view of where exactly the most drug related arrests are taking place.
-Eg. 6th street seems to account for a lot of incidents.
-Using the time range filter in the bottom, one can look to finde spatio-temporal patterns in the data for further analysis and action.
+Here it becomes evident that eg. 6th street seems to account for a lot of incidents.
+Using the time range filter at the bottom, one can look to find spatiotemporal patterns in the data for further analysis and action.